Developing novel serotonergic therapeutics

 Dr. Douglas Pippin

-Dr. Pippin (Co-Founder, CEO, President and Chairman of the Board, PI/PD) is a scientist, educator, serial biotechnology entrepreneur and corporate executive with deep expertise in drug development.
+Dr. Pippin, PhD (President & Founder, PI) is a scientist, educator, serial biotechnology entrepreneur and corporate executive with deep expertise in drug development.
 He brings over 20 years of experience in discovering and developing novel therapeutics across a range of areas.
 Dr. Pippin’s track record of success includes serving in key roles to close a $500M deal with Genentech to discover, develop, manufacture, and commercialize therapeutics and selling Cellular Genomics, Inc. to Gilead, Inc. for $120M.
-As the Founding CEO of Praeventix, Dr. Pippin has successfully raised $9.1M of funding through non-dilutive competitive grant awards (NIH), public-private partnerships (Temple University School of Pharmacy), and private investment funds (Tellus BioVentures).
+As the Founding CEO of Praeventix, Dr. Pippin successfully raised $13.6M of funding through non-dilutive competitive grant awards (NIH), public-private partnerships (Temple University School of Pharmacy), and private investment funds (Tellus BioVentures).
 Over the years, Dr. Pippin’s research group efforts have led to the discovery of 3 clinical candidates, one FDA approved OTC Eczema/anti-pruritic treatment, two follow-on candidates currently in IND enabling studies for AD/pruritus, and numerous late-stage pre-clinical candidates, including symptomatic and disease modifying treatments for arthritis (pre-clinical and clinical), ovarian cancer (Phase II), lung cancer (Phase I), and Lymphoma (Phase II).
-Dr. Pippin’s discovery efforts over the last five years have been focused primarily on identifying and commercializing novel therapeutic candidates for pruritus/Inflammation/Immunology (Serotonin signaling modulators and Sphingosine-1-Phosphate lyase modulators).
+Dr. Pippin’s discovery efforts over the last five years have been focused primarily on identifying and commercializing novel therapeutic candidates for Pruritus/Inflammation/Addiction/Immunology (Serotonin signaling modulators and Sphingosine-1-Phosphate lyase modulators).
 Dr. Pippin’s work designing ligands targeting the serotonergic receptor 5-HT7 has led to the discovery of Praeventix’s novel selective lead candidate PRA-523 as a potential first-in-class topical treatment for pruritus.

 Contact Us